Economy of Puerto Rico

-In comparison to the different states of the United States, Puerto Rico is poorer than the poorest state of the United States, with 45% of its population living below the poverty line.
+In comparison to the different states of the United States, Puerto Rico is poorer than Mississippi, the poorest state of the United States, with 45% of its population living below the poverty line.
 However, when compared to Latin America, Puerto Rico has the highest GDP per capita in the region.
 The Commonwealth has a massive bond debt that it is unable to service, $70 billion in early 2017, or $12,000 per capita, at a moment when its unemployment rate (8.0%, October 2018) is more than twice as large as the mainland's.
 The debt had been increasing during a decade-long recession.
 It is essential for Puerto Rico to reach restructuring deals with creditors to avoid a bankruptcy-like process under PROMESA.
 More specifically, Puerto Rico has been in an unusual situation since 2016: its economy is under the supervision of a federal board that is managing finances and helping to get access again to capital markets.

 The commonwealth has a modern infrastructure, a large public sector, and an institutional framework guided by the regulations of U.S. federal agencies, most of which have an active and continued presence in the island.
 Its main trading partners are the United States itself, Ireland, and Japan, with most products coming from East Asia, mainly from China, Hong Kong, and Taiwan.
 In 2016, additional trading partners were established, with Singapore, Switzerland and South Korea commencing import trades with Puerto Rico.
 At a global scale, Puerto Rico's dependency on oil for transportation and electricity generation, as well as its dependency on food imports and raw materials, makes Puerto Rico volatile and highly reactive to changes in the world economy and climate.

+The "Jones Act," also known as the Merchant Marine Act of 1920, requires all goods transported between U.S. ports to be transported by U.S.-built vessels, owned by U.S. citizens, with an American crew, and flying the U.S. flag in Puerto Rico, and is denounced as a law contrary to the economic freedom of Puerto Rico.

+An ongoing objective of the Puerto Rican government is to persuade international companies to relocate their manufacturing plants to Puerto Rico, where they would be exempt from customs duties.

+In 2022, the United States Supreme Court held that the territorial clause of the U.S. constitution allows wide congressional latitude in mandating "reasonable" tax and benefit schemes in Puerto Rico and the other territories that are different from the states, but the Court did not address the incorporated/unincorporated distinction.
+As a result, the status quo remains, so the U.S. government still defines the Commonwealth of Puerto Rico as a U.S. unincorporated territory.

 History

 Puerto Rico, like many other countries, has transitioned from an agricultural economy to an industrial one.
-Its economy is currently experiencing a transformation caused by the Information Age, albeit slowly.